Explore the medications listed in our database.

-Gastrointestinal problems: Rarely, trametinib can cause perforation of the stomach or intestines.
+Gastrointestinal problems: Rarely, trametinib can cause inflammation of the digestive tract (colitis) or perforation of the stomach or intestines.
 If you experience severe abdominal pain, fever, vomiting, nausea, or black and tarry stools, contact your doctor immediately.

 Heart problems: Trametinib may cause the heart to become less effective in pumping blood out into the body.
+It may also cause severely decreased heart rate.
 If you have a history of heart disease or are at risk of developing heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 High blood pressure: Trametinib may increase your blood pressure.
 Your doctor will monitor your blood pressure while you are taking this medication.

-Lungs: This medication is known to serious lung and breathing problems.
+Lungs: This medication is known to cause serious lung and breathing problems.
 The resulting damage to the lungs can be fatal.
 If you experience any new or worsening cough or shortness of breath while using this medication, contact your doctor immediately.
-Your doctor may order a chest X-ray before you start using this medication to use as a baseline should you develop breathing problems.
+Your doctor may order a chest X-ray before you start using this medication to use as a baseline in case you develop breathing problems.